-Infants must be 12 weeks to start in the Infant Program.
+Infants must be six (6) months of age to start in the Infant Program.
 Children must be one year old by September 1st in order to attend the One Year Old Program; two years old by September 1st in order to attend our Two Year Old program.
 To enter our Three Year Old Program, children must be potty trained (toilet themselves independently) and turn 3 years old by September 1st of the enrollment year.
 Children entering our PreK program must turn 4 years old by September 1st of the enrollment year.
 Children will be placed in groups by age, program, and availability of space.

 Services are provided and admissions are made without regard to race, color, religious creed, ancestry, sex, disability or national origin.
 Families with limited English proficiency will be "buddied" with another family to help make the transition easier.
 Individual conferences and support will be provided when necessary.
 Complaints of discrimination may be filed with the Office of Civil Rights, U.S. Department of Health and Human Services, Bureau of Civil Rights compliance, Departments of Public Welfare, and/or the Pennsylvania Human Relations Commission.

 Health Assessments: The Department of Human Services (DHS) requires that the “date of the health assessment” be documented on the DHS form or the print out from your pediatrician.
 When submitting Health Assessments to FSCP, please be sure that the date is documented, otherwise we cannot accept it.